How I Tell Stories

 I was born in a little town called Sitiawan and grew up in a little city called Ipoh, both in the Malaysian state of Perak, before my family moved to Kuala Lumpur when I turned thirteen.
 You could say that travel started early for me: I was weaned and conditioned on frequent interstate family road trips around Malaysia and across the causeway to Singapore, where half my relatives live.

-Later, I went to university in London, and living in the global city must have set in motion a desire to see the rest of the world.
+Later, I went to college in Melbourne before attending university in London, and living in that global city must have set in motion a desire to see the rest of the world.
 But it was when I went backpacking on my own in Central America that I realised I could travel alone without feeling lonely, live on seven dollars a day if I had to, speak Spanish without butchering it, and salsa without inflicting bodily harm on the locals.
 It’s hard to overstate how those months changed the idea of travel for me.
 It was no longer about escapism, if it ever was, but a closer communion with the world—which, for me, always goes hand in hand with writing.

 Still, I'm not a perpetual traveller.
 Because of work commitments and often inexplicable ties that still bind, I’m usually based in Malaysia.
-Occasionally, I live for some months in another country to better explore it: I was in Peru two years ago, and I've been back to the UK.
-But Malaysia is still my emotional home, even when I resist it.
+Occasionally, I live for some months in another country to better explore it: I was in Peru two years ago, and I've been back to the UK occasionally.
+Still, Malaysia is my emotional home, even when I resist it.
 What's that line from Gone Baby Gone?
 Something about how it's the things you don't choose that make you who you are?
 I have the traveller's eternal problem of here versus there, no matter where I am.

 But before I ever travelled physical distances, I wandered, even further, between the pages of books: The Secret Garden, The Adventures of Huckleberry Finn, The Last of The Mohicans, The Call of the Wild, King Arthur and His Knights of the Round Table, Moby Dick, Gulliver's Travels, Great Expectations, Little Women… Did any child ever read these books and not grow up wanting to venture out of their own lives, inside other worlds?